Awards & Recognition

 Nominations & Eligibility

-Senior Leadership Recognition recognizes seniors who plan to graduate between December 2020 and August 2021.
-Nominations were accepted from staff and faculty members from January 2021 through 11:59 PM on Tuesday, March 23rd, 2021.
+- Senior Leadership Recognition recognizes seniors who plan to graduate between December 2021 and August 2022.
+Nominations will be accepted from staff and faculty members from January 2022 through 11:59 PM on Tuesday, March 8th, 2022.

 SLR Areas of Impact